 “If you need to cheat, you need to quit!”

-While the person in the video is removing fish from the barrel and releasing them individually, the best recommended course of action should you encounter something like this on the water is to mark the coordinates of the questionable fish trap and report it to the authorities.
+The person in the video is removing fish from the barrel and releasing them individually.
+But, the best course of action should you encounter something like this is to mark the coordinates and report it.

-Cheating in a bass tournament carries some pretty heavy penalties in most states, but the anglers have to be caught in order to prosecute them.
+Cheating in a bass tournament carries some pretty heavy penalties in most states.
+But you have to catch the anglers to prosecute them.
 Leaving the contraption where it is and notifying law enforcement will allow for an opportunity to set up a sting operation to catch the cheating anglers in the act.